-Exhibition Space Gogora Institute
+New Exhibition Space

 Bilbao.
 Spain | 2021

-The new pavilion aims to build a personal experience.
+The new pavilion aims to build a particular personal experience.
 The user begins by understanding History according to a succession of clearly and physically separated Memory Rooms, and then enters a final room without context - the agora - in which the protagonist is not the content, nor the container, but himself and his reflection.
 The perimeter spaces display the testimonies of the different Memories through an architectural scenario integrated with the museographic proposal; the second transcends any spatial conception to construct the void through light and the absence of material features, altering the user's mood and preparing him for the personal conclusion.

 The building is proposed on the basis of constructional and structural rationality, seeking to reduce to the maximum the impact of the new construction in relation to the courtyard and basement in which it stands.
-Its execution is conceived on the basis of a dry assembly, materials and modulated elements of manageable size, avoiding reinforced concrete and brick partitions, resorting to the assembly of the metallic structure, to the workshop assembly of all the furniture, and to the dry joint.
+Its execution is conceived on the basis of dry assembly, materials and modulated elements of manageable size, avoiding reinforced concrete and brick partitions, resorting to the assembly of the metallic structure, to the workshop assembly of all the furniture and to the dry joint.